markh55/Dart-Quiz/README.md

 ![Dart-Quiz colour scheme](https://github.com/user-attachments/assets/09fd3fb1-2914-4adc-abd0-c0459cd10781)

-I picked this scheme as i feel the colours compliment each other while still being easy on the eye and readable for the user.
+I picked this scheme as I feel the colours complement each other while still being easy on the eye and readable for the user.

 * Background colour - #227C9D
 * Headings #EFF1F3